OpenEPaperLink/OpenEPaperLink/README.md

 The entire setup requires a few tags, and an ESP32.
 A tag is used as an 802.15.4 radio for the ESP32.
 You'll need a ZBS_Flasher in order to flash the tags.
 Using the 'mac' option on ZBS_Flasher makes sure a tag flashed with a custom firmware has a valid mac address; it used the stock mac address assigned to the tag if it hasn't been flashed before.
 If you want to set it yourself, you can edit the mac address in the infopage.
 The AP expects a tag with a mac that starts with 00:00, followed by 6 bytes.

 You can hook the AP tag up to the ESP32 with mod wires or a flex pcb.
-The esp will flash the AP fitmware to the Tag automatically.
-In some case, a power off on cicle is reqired.
+The esp will flash the AP firmware to the Tag automatically.
+In some cases, a power off/on cycle is required.
 Please check the serial console output for status information.

 You can access the ESP32 with any web browser after connecting it to your WiFi Network.
 The file browser is located at <ip>/edit.
 For sending data to tags, you'll need to upload the information in 'data' to the ESP32's filesystem or over HTTP.
 After uploading, you can access the status screen at <ip>/index.html.
 If everything is working, you should be able to see tags synchronising to the network.
-After uploading a suitable .bmp file to the filesystem, this file can be sent to the tag by entering it's 6-byte mac address and filename.
+After uploading a suitable .jpg file to the filesystem, this file can be sent to the tag by entering it's 6-byte mac address and filename.

 ## The protocol explained
 - The tag checks in with the AP every 40+ seconds.
 Actual check-in interval is highly dependent on RF conditions